mjseaman/dev_bootcamp_phase3_prep/README.md

 - [Overview](https://github.com/rguerrettaz/dev_bootcamp_phase3_prep/tree/master/overview)
 - [Exercises](https://github.com/rguerrettaz/dev_bootcamp_phase3_prep/tree/master/exercises)

 The overview briefly covers each of the main topics of concern in rails.
-The exercises give you a chance to see these topics in action.
+The exercises give you a chance to get your hands dirty and see these topics in action.

 The overview is to be read first.
 Any deviation from the path will end in <a  href"http://static.themetapicture.com/media/funny-Death-Grim-Reaper-street.jpg" target="_blank">death</a>....